How to overcome the limitations of traditional VPN

 – A good VPN solution is usually based on x.509 certificates that are exchanged or signed by a Certificate Authority (CA).
 This adds overhead and makes it tedious to set up individual connections.

 – GateManager acts as the CA authority for both SiteManagers and LinkManager clients.
-The Client access is secured by a two factor system (certificate and password), known from web banking solutions.
-But the x.509 certificate of the Secomea solution is not only a security measure.
-With the introduction of LinkManager we have included in the certificate all the configuration details and thereby eliminated the need for the user to configure anything.
-Install the LinkManager and the certificate, and the LinkManager will know where to connect to; no additional configuration of the LinkManager is needed.
+The Client access is secured by a two-factor system (certificate and password), known from web banking solutions.
+But the Secomea solution is extended with the possibility for using temporary SMS pin codes as login authentication.

 7. Activity Logging: